 Many trainers suggest taking a “cheat day” and allowing yourself to eat what you like, but make sure that approach isn’t setting you back.
 “To sustain a diet, a weekly reward day is not the best option,” says Crandall.
 “If you’re in the mindset to indulge after depriving yourself, you could end up eating 5,000 calories in one day when you only need 1,400 — and that will derail any progress you’ve made.”
 But don’t be discouraged; there is a little wiggle room for treats in a carb cycling plan.
 “If having an occasional bagel or bowl of sugary cereal helps you comply with your meal plan, work that into a high-carb day,” says Starnes.
 “Just scale back the other meals a bit that day.”

 Once you’ve stocked your fridge and pantry with healthy grains, proteins and produce, coming up with a daily menu is key for achieving the best results.
 As a general rule, though it will vary from person to person, Crandall says that women should take in around 1,200 calories and men around 1,500 on low-carb days, with slightly more on high-carb days.
-Starnes recommends calculating the correct portions of each macronutrient by getting a certain number of grams per pound of body weight, based on the following formulas:
+Starnes recommends calculating the correct portions of each macronutrient by getting a certain number of grams per pound of body weight.

 2–3 grams of carbs (x your body weight)